 We enjoyed our second season of transatlantic preparations in Las Palmas.
 The comraderie between sailors was a wonderful experience.
 We had a successful, though tiring, Atlantic crossing (Bob, Sheila, and two cats).
 Once when we were becalmed we had a turtle pass us!

-So much nicer than a cubicle...
+So much nicer than my cubicle in Paris...
 I now have tan toes !

 HOME > About Us